 Cons:

-- May need manual adjustment for edited videos
+- May need manual adjustment after edits

-- File sizes are larger than plain text transcripts
+- Bigger files than plain text

 Getting Started with VidNotes

-VidNotes makes timestamped transcription simple across all your devices:
+VidNotes makes timestamped transcription simple across devices.

-Android App: Coming soon with full feature parity.
+Android App: coming soon with full feature parity.

 Free trial available.
 Paid plans start at $9.99/month or $49.99/year.